-Below are guidelines the Honor Council will use in assigning consequences for the academic violations described above.
+Below are guidelines the Honor Council uses in assigning consequences for the academic violations described above.
 The Honor Council has the authority to change any sanction to fit the severity of the offense as deemed necessary.
+For more information including a full discussion of Policies and Procedures, see MMC Student Handbook, 2019-2020.